Key Takeaways

 What should I look for to ensure a valerian root supplement is high quality and safe?

 Look for supplements standardized to a specific valerenic acid percentage, free from unnecessary fillers or flow agents, and verified by third-party testing for purity and potency.
-A clear ingredient list with recognizable components and enrichment with whole foods also indicate thoughtful formulation and added nutritional benefits.
+A clear ingredient list with recognizable components and enrichment with whole foods also indicate thoughtful formulation and added nutritional value.

 How does the botanical origin and harvesting time of valerian root affect its potency?